mohammadmjn/AWS-Restful-API/README.md

 make build
 ```

-:exclamation::exclamation: Note that you have to add the following command at the end of `~/.bashrc` of git bash in Windows or Unix-based systems to add `TABLE_Name` and its corresponding value as an environment variable.
+:exclamation::exclamation: Note that you have to add the following command at the end of `~/.bashrc` of git bash in Windows or Unix-based systems to add `TABLE_NAME` and its corresponding value as an environment variable.

 ```bash
 vim ~/.bashrc